Minimum-CD/cd-manifesto/content/MinimumCD/continuous-integration/_index.md

 2. **Tests accompany commits**: No work committed to version control without required tests
 3. **Incremental progress**: Committed work may not be "feature complete", but must not break existing work
 4. **Trunk-based workflow**: All work begins from trunk and integrates to trunk at least daily
-5. **Team commitment**: If CI detects an error, the team stops feature work and collaborates to fix the build
+5. **Stop-the-line**: If CI detects an error, the team stops feature work and collaborates to fix the build immediately

+The stop-the-line practice is critical for maintaining an always-releasable trunk.
+For detailed guidance on implementing this discipline, see [Stop-the-Line Culture](./stop-the-line/).

 ## Example Implementations